ejp-rd-vp/vp-api-specs/README.md

 <hr>

-<h2 id="-understanding-the-response-with-ranges-for-individuals-and-biospecimens"> Understanding the response with ranges (for /individuals and /biospecimens)</h2>
+<h2 id="-understanding-the-response-with-ranges-for-individuals-and-biospecimens"> Understanding the response with ranges (for /individuals)</h2>

-In the examples of the response for the `/individuals` and `/biosamples` endpoints, information of the resultant dataset matching the query is provided within the **`resultSets`** attribute.
+In the examples of the response for the `/individuals`, information of the resultant dataset matching the query is provided within the **`resultSets`** attribute.

 To provide flexibility for implementers between using a range, the `info` section of each resultant dataset in `resultSets` need to conform to the following standardised structure: